Boeing 787 Dreamliner: Lithium-ion battery problems

 Boeing completed its final tests on a revised battery design on April 5, 2013.
 The FAA approved Boeing's revised battery design with three additional, overlapping protection methods on April 19, 2013.
 The FAA published a directive on April 25 to provide instructions for retrofitting battery hardware before the 787s could return to flight.
 The repairs were expected to be completed in weeks.
 Following the FAA approval in the U.S. effective April 26, Japan approved resumption of Boeing 787 flights in the country on April 26, 2013.
 On April 27, 2013, Ethiopian Airlines took a 787 on the model's first commercial flight after battery system modifications.

 On January 14, 2014, a battery in a JAL 787 emitted smoke from the battery's protection exhaust while the aircraft was undergoing pre-flight maintenance at Tokyo Narita Airport.
 The battery partially melted in the incident; one of its eight lithium-ion cells had its relief port vent and fluid sprayed inside the battery's container.
 It was later reported that the battery may have reached a temperature as high as 660 C, and that Boeing did not understand the root cause of the failure.

-The NTSB has criticized FAA, Boeing, and battery manufacturers for the faults in a 2014 report.
+The NTSB criticized the FAA, Boeing, and battery manufacturers for the faults in a 2014 report.
 It also criticized the GE-made flight data and cockpit voice recorder in the same report.
 The enclosure Boeing added is 185 lb heavier, negating the lighter battery potential.